2020 Fantasy Football Sleepers (Aug. 30):

 I'll be taking a shot on Darrynton Evans late in many of my drafts.
 I don't like Derrick Henry this year because of his massive workload last year.
 There's a chance he'll be sidelined at some point, which will open up an opportunity for Evans.

 Tyler Higbee's ADP is shocking.
-Is he really being chosen in the 11th round?
+Is he really being chosen in the late 10th round?
 He's arguably a top-three fantasy tight end!
 He was dominant down the stretch, and I don't see why that would change with Brandin Cooks gone.

 Breshad Perriman's ADP is shocking.
 He was dominant down the stretch, and he's now the Jets' No. 1 receiver.
 He could disappoint again, but he's definitely worth a shot in the 14th round.